bokwoon95/sq2/docs/ddl.md

 Value: N.A.

 Marks the column's generated expression as VIRTUAL.
-It does nothing if the column does not have a generated expression.
+It does nothing if the column is not a generated expression.

 ```go
 type ACTOR struct {